azsk/AzTS-docs/06-Customizing AzTS for your org/Extending AzTS/AddControlForPolicy.md

 ## Add new control based on custom Azure policy
 Please follow the below mentioned steps to add new controls based on custom Azure Policy:

-**Step 0:** Following prerequisites are required to add new control.
+**Step 0:** Following prerequisites are required to add a new control.
-   1. This feature is not enabled by default.
-If you have not enabled this feature in your AzTS setup yet, please follow steps mentioned [here](Prerequisites.md#prerequisite-azts-configurations-to-enable-control-metadata-editor-toolcmet).
+   1. By default, CMET(Control metadata editor tool) feature is not turned on.
+If you haven't enabled it in your AzTS setup yet, please follow the steps provided [here](Prerequisites.md#prerequisite-azts-configurations-to-enable-control-metadata-editor-toolcmet) to enable it.

    2. CMET (Control metadata editor tool) is only accessible to privileged users based on AzTS API configurations.
 Please follow the steps mentioned [here](Prerequisites.md#access-to-cmet-control-metadata-editor-tool) to add yourself as privileged user (This is only required once per user).